axelor/axelor-mobile/packages/apps/hr/README.md

 Compatibility with React v18.2.x and React Native v0.68.x.

-To add this package in your application, you need to add it the _modules_ props of the component `Application` from @axelor/aos-mobile-core package.
+To add this package in your application, you need to add it in the _modules_ props of the component `Application` from @axelor/aos-mobile-core package.

 ```javascript
 import React from 'react';